logos-co/nomos-node/README.md

 ### Static Dispatching

-Nomos leans toward static dispatching over dynamic, partly influenced by `Overwatch`.
+Nomos favours static dispatching over dynamic, influenced by Overwatch.
 This means you'll encounter Generics sprinkled throughout the codebase.
 While it might occasionally feel a bit over the top, it brings some solid advantages, such as: